About Us

 Who is behind Homes for Living and why?

-We are a mix of homeowners and renters, including policy analysts, mapping/zoning specialists, students, and more.
-We are all community volunteers that are passionate about making Victoria more affordable for primary homeowners and renters.
+Broadly speaking, we are a mix of homeowners and renters, including policy analysts, mapping/zoning specialists, students, and more.
+We are community volunteers who are passionate about making Victoria more affordable for primary homeowners and renters.
+Our Discord chat is public, like other social platforms, so we welcome everyone to join and support our efforts, regardless of their background (including developers and politicians).

-We want to transparently cast a light on what councillors support/don’t support so that people can pressure them to support policies that are the most impactful.
-Every councillor pays lip service to affordability, but we want to show with data which of them are actually attempting to make it more affordable through bold action rather than maintaining the status quo, which in turn will only worsen affordability.
+We advocate in our communities for effective, data-driven policies to solve the housing crisis.
+During election years, we put more effort into transparently casting a light on what councillors support or don’t support so that people can pressure them to support policies that are the most impactful.
+Every councillor pays lip service to affordability, but we want to show with data which of them are actually attempting to make it more affordable through bold action, rather than maintaining the status quo, which in turn will only worsen affordability.

 If you would like to know more about us, join our Discord chat or email us.